 The area is a nature buff’s paradise.
 When the tides are right rock hopping along the edges of the coast is great for spotting coastal sea creatures and birdlife.
-But in the hills behind town is where some of the most stunning walks can be found, and this area could be called the Gateway to Cradle Mountain as the Tassie icon looms not very far away.
+But in the hills behind town is where some of the most stunning walks can be found.
+This area could be called the Gateway to Cradle Mountain as the Tassie icon looms not very far away.

-A short 10 minute drive brings you to Ferndene Gorge reserve, where you can spend a day exploring beautiful fern-lined tracks, follow the tall timber walks and visit the tunnels of old silver mines.
-The tunnels are fairly easy to get to and are definitely worth the 1 hour return trip which follows a fern-and-moss lined creek for some way.
+A short 10 minute drive brings you to Ferndene Gorge reserve.
+Here you can spend a day exploring beautiful fern-lined tracks, follow the tall timber walks and visit the tunnels of old silver mines.
+The tunnels are fairly easy to get to and are definitely worth the 1 hour return trip.

 The first tunnel, Brownings, has been closed off some 40 feet in but you can still walk in.
 Thorsbys tunnel, about 10 minutes further up the track, has collapsed just inside the entrance.

-The reserve its the perfect spot to base yourself for the day as you can do one walk, return for lunch then head off in the afternoon to climb either the stunning Mt Gnomon lookout, Mt Dial, Mt Duncan, explore the tall timber walk or take the 6 hour hike to Mt Montgomery.
-It’s a stunning walk up around the mountain where fern lined trails like something out of Jurassic Park.
+The reserve its the perfect spot to base yourself for the day as you can do one walk, return for lunch then head off in the afternoon.
+You can climb either the stunning Mt Gnomon lookout, Mt Dial, Mt Duncan, explore the tall timber walk or take the 6 hour hike to Mt Montgomery.
+It’s a stunning walk up around the mountain where fern-lined trails like something out of Jurassic Park.

-Surrounding the Dial Range forest area is the Penguin mountain bike park where a host of trails have been cut in for beginners right through to the advanced rider.
+Surrounding the Dial Range forest area is the Penguin mountain bike park.
+A host of trails have been cut in for beginners right through to the advanced rider.
 Trail loops range from 200 metres to a 2km loop with jumps and fast sections included.